 Step 1: Prepare the Biscuit Base

-The biscuits firstly have to be broken up into crumbs.
+- The biscuits first have to be broken up into crumbs.
 You can of course do this any way you choose but the way I do it is simply to roll them with a rolling pin, one or two at a time, on a large chopping board.

 Note that you may be wondering how to get the assembled and set cheesecakes out of the ramekins.
 The answer is very simple.
 All I do is begin by lining each ramekin with a torn-off piece of clingfilm/plastic wrap.
 Make sure you have plenty of wrap overhanging the ramekins as this will be necessary to pull the cheesecakes free.